 The Master's Thesis Playbook

 First I look for Clarity of Purpose and Significance.
 What is the Big Question the project will address?
-In other words, to the student, why are you doing what you're doing?
+In other words, why are you doing what you're doing?
 You should be able to answer this very clearly.
 Is your subject important and will your contribution be meaningful?
 Are you sure your Big Question hasn't been asked & answered before?
 Students who struggle with these need some good guidance, or the project is in trouble.
-If it's a small question, let's make it Big.
+If it’s a small question, let's make it Big.

 Second, I want to know about Approach.
 You must have a specific plan for answering your Big Question.
 (And you shouldn't know the answers in advance.)
 Do you have the right tools to get reliable data?
 Are you sure your assumptions are valid?
 Are you aware of previous similar work that you’re building upon?
 Are you going to be able to reach significant conclusions and speak with authority?